Rothenburg is considered THE German Christmas Village. It just oozes holiday cheer and is decorated to the nines that even

 1. Go in the mornings and on weekdays.

-I know I’ve already said this, but it is just that important to set your expectations realistically: It will be packed!
+I know I’ve already said this, but it is just that important to set your expectations realistically: Rothenburg in December be packed!

 I get really frustrated when I read other articles that talk about how this market is “the perfect small, medieval Christmas market” because that alludes that it’s a bit off the beaten path.
 It’s Not!

-Now, there really is something magical about the markets at night, and I do recommend wandering in the evenings, but just know that it could be very busy as the sunsets.
+Think about it- It gets dark as early as 4:30pm in Rothenburg in December.
+And as soon as dusk creeps in, the magic of Christmas Markets explode.
+The twinkling,illuminated lights turn on and a wonderment envelops the markets.
+There really is something magical about the Christmas markets at night, and I do recommend wandering in the evenings, but just know that it could be very, VERY busy as evenings go on.

 2. Pace Yourself